TechTucson/Scripting/IIS_Logs_Analyzer/Readme.md

 - COPY IIS LOGS From %SystemDrive%\inetpub\logs\LogFiles to RAWLogs

 - Run Step1.py
   - This step removes the first four lines of all of the files within the RAWLogs directory as these do not contain logs.
 - Run Step2.py
+  -  This step takes the 7th Column of all of the files within the RAWLogs Directory and exports the content to Output.txt
 - Run Step3.sh
 - Run Step4.sh